kendimuthomi/AirBnB_clone/README.md

 This project is the barebones and backend skeleton for an eventual clone of the AirBnB site.
 + models

 **base_model**
-Starting with the models we have the base class that is the BaseModel that contains the methods and the preliminary attributes to the subsequent classes which will inherit from it
+Lets start with the super-model (pun intended) the BaseModel that contains the methods and the preliminary attributes to the subsequent classes which will inherit from it
 Funcs:
 - initialisation
 	- Generate the model's UNIQUE id